anataliocs/nestjs-typeorm-full-example/README.md

 ## WebSocket

-Again we use, `ethers.js` to check for new blocks and use an `Observable` to emit to blocks to a `html` file and display the results with vanilla JS.
+We use, `ethers.js` to poll for new blocks and use an rxjs `Observable` to emit blocks via a websocket gateway and display the results using the `vanilla.js` Websocket API.

 ### With html and vanilla.js

-**Example minimal client using a SINGLE `.html` file: `client/src/sse/ethers/ws-block-number.html`**
+**Example minimal client using `.html` file: `client/src/ws/ethers/ws-block-number.html`**

 - Raw HTML with vanilla.js
 - Uses `WebSocket` API - https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API
 - Uses `picocss` delivered via public CDN for styling

-**Example setting up a EventSource with a NestJS SSE Endpoint**
+**Setting up a Websocket with a NestJS WS Gateway**

 ```typescript
 const socket = new WebSocket('ws://localhost:81');